gsamokovarov/jump/README.md

 ## Shell

 Jump supports bash, zsh and fish out of the box.
-If your favourite shell isn't in the list below, give a heads up in the [issue tracker].
+If your favourite shell isn't in the list below, give us a heads up in the [issue tracker].

 To get the most out of jump, you have to integrate it with your shell.
 The integration gives you the `j` shell function and the automatic tracking and